3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 Only two cables are required, you can remove the rest.
 Make sure you **keep the same colors** on both ends!
-You could also join two cables to make sure they can drive enough current (max.
-2A).
+You could also join two cables to make sure they can carry enough current (2A max).
 Cut the cables to around 8cm length.
 You can also cut them once they're in place during the [assembly]({{< relref "/docs/tutorials/assembly" >}}).